Distributed controller synthesis for deadlock avoidance: Two locks per process

 We examine the cases when the algorithm fails.
 The first reason for failure may appear when all the edges on the cycle are "strong@@edge".
-If for some $j$ there is no reverse edge $t_{j} \ledge{p_j} t_{j+1}$ in $E_H$ then a "sufficient deadlock scheme@@H" for $H$, call it $\ds_H$, should assign the edge $t_{j} \edge{p_j} t_{j+1}$ to $p_j$.
-In consequence, as $\ds_H$ has to give each $t_i$ at most one outgoing edge, all the edges in the cycle should be in the image of $\ds_H$.
-This is impossible as the cycle is "strong@@cycle".
+If for some $j$ there is no reverse edge $t_{j} \ledge{p_j} t_{j+1}$ in $E_H$ then a "full deadlock scheme@@H" for $H$, call it $\ds_H$, should assign the edge $t_{j} \edge{p_j} t_{j+1}$ to $p_j$, because the edge is "solo solid" (recall Property "($\star$)").
+As a consequence, as $\ds_H$ has to give each $t_i$ at most one outgoing edge and all edges of the cycle are "solid", all the edges in the cycle should be in the image of $\ds_H$.
+But this is forbidden by the last condition in the definition of "deadlock scheme", as the cycle is "strong@@cycle".

 When there are reverse edges $t_{i} \ledge{p_i} t_{i+1} \in E_H$ for all $i$, the algorithm fails if all of them are "strong@@edge".
+Indeed, there cannot exist any "full deadlock scheme@@H" for $H$ in this case either, because either the cycle or its reverse would need to be in the image of $\ds_H$, but both are "strong@@cycle".

-Indeed, there cannot be a "sufficient deadlock scheme@@H" for $H$ in this case.
-The last reason for failure is when there is some "solid process" $p$ and all $p$-labeled edges were removed by the algorithm.
-These must be edges of the form $t_i\act{p} t$ that are not on the cycle, for some $i=1,\dots,k$.
+The last reason for failure is when there is some "solid process" $p$ and all the $p$-labeled edges were removed by the algorithm.
+These must be edges of the form $t_i\act{p} t$ that are not on the cycle, for some $i=1,\dots,k$ and $p \not= p_i$.
 Those edges cannot belong to a "deadlock scheme" as it has to contain the cycle in one direction or the other and thus cannot contain other outgoing edges from that cycle.
-As a "deadlock scheme" cannot assign any edge to $p$, and $p$ is "solid", there cannot be a "sufficient deadlock scheme@@H" in that case.
+As a "deadlock scheme" cannot assign any edge to $p$, and $p$ is "solid", there cannot exist any "full deadlock scheme@@H" in that case.

 If the algorithm does not fail then either the cycle $t_1 \edge{p_1} t_2 \cdots \edge{p_k} t_{k+1} = t_1$ is "weak@@cycle", or its reverse is.
-Thanks to Lemma~\ref{lem:trim}, we only need to show that our three invariants hold after line~\ref{line:remove-edges}.
+Thanks to Lemma~\ref{lem:trim}, we only need to show that all three invariants hold after line~\ref{line:remove-edges}.
 Let $(H',Z')$ be the values at that point.
 So $Z'=Z\cup\set{t_1, \ldots, t_k}$, and $H'$ is $H$ after removing edges in line~\ref{line:remove-edges}.
-We show that the invariants hold.
+We show now that all invariants on page~\pageref{page:inv} continue to hold.

-For Invariant~\ref{Inv2}, we observe that thanks to (Trim) for every lock in $Z'$ there is exactly one outgoing edge in $H'$.
-So there is no "solid edge" from $Z'$ to $H\setminus Z'$ as there was none from $Z$.
+For Invariant~\ref{Inv2}, we observe that thanks to "(Trim)" for every lock in $Z'$ there is exactly one outgoing edge in $H'$.
+So there is no "solid edge" from $Z'$ to $T\setminus Z'$ as there was none from $Z$ to $T \setminus Z$ and the only "solid" edge of $H'$ outgoing from $t_i$ is $t_i \act{p_i} t_{i+1}$.